GSAT-7

-GSAT-7 or INSAT-4F is a multi-band military communications satellite developed by the Indian Space Research Organisation.
+GSAT-7 or INSAT-4F is a multi-band military communications satellite developed by ISRO.
 The Indian Navy is the user of the multi-band communication spacecraft, which has been operational since September 2013.
 According to defense experts, the satellite will enable the navy to extend its blue water capabilities and stop relying on foreign satellites like Inmarsat, which provide communication services to its ships.